MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 > $group.ObjectId
 > ```

-### Edit restricted access control groups for a non-group site
+### Manage restricted access control groups for a non-group site

 You can add up to 10 Azure AD security groups whose members will be allowed access to the site.
 The specified security groups can be managed as **restricted access control groups** when the setting is applied.
 Restricted access control will now limit the site access to members of the specified security groups.